 La Petite Mort’s Anthology of Erotic Esoterica is a dark, intimate cabaret – bringing us burlesque, boylesque, magic, contortionists, acrobats, and more.
 A conversation with La Petite Mort, the show’s creator, and Kevin Incroyable, its master of ceremonies.

-Every last Friday night of the month, inside The Conservatory – a coffee house in the rusty neighborhood of Georgetown in Seattle – a variety show focusing on the darker side of performance art unfurls itself.
+Every last Friday night of the month, inside The Palace Theater and Art Bar (formerly The Conservatory) – a performance space in the rusty neighborhood of Georgetown in Seattle – a variety show focusing on the darker side of performance art unfurls itself.
 These are not individual, one-off shows.
 They are all part of a series – united by themes that emerge over time and in subtle ways.

 The Anthology is an escape from our digital life and from our typical self-imposed, isolating entertainment experiences.
 Beyond just “going out to see a show” for the night – we witness challenging and beautiful art.
 It seeks to transport us into a timeless state, where the interaction between audience and performers is more direct and immediate.